EDUCATORS FOR EQUITY GRANT PROGRAM

 - Finally, Applicant grants NWEA permission to copy, reproduce, and use all or a portion of the Applicant's application and reports, video/audio records, photographs, images or written or spoken testimonials for all purposes including advertising, trade, or any commercial purpose throughout the world and in perpetuity without further consent from Applicant and without further compensations.
 Applicant also grants to NWEA the right to use its name in connection with all uses of the above and waives the right to inspect or approve any use.
 NWEA may visit the Applicant's premises and review activities with respect to the project and shall permit NWEA to conduct, at NWEA's own expense, an independent financial and/or programmatic audit of the expenditure.

-- Application review will take place during the month of July 2019.
+- Application review will take place during the months of June and July 2021.

 NWEA'S CANCELLATION RIGHTS: